-Journalists working in North America are invited to apply for a reporting fellowship in New York focusing on the United Nations’ Sustainable Development Goals.
-The goals aim to “end poverty, fight inequality and injustice, and tackle climate change by 2030.”
+Journalists working in North America were invited to apply for a reporting fellowship in New York focusing on the United Nations’ Sustainable Development Goals.
+The goals aimed to “end poverty, fight inequality and injustice, and tackle climate change by 2030.”

-The ICFJ-United Nations Foundation Reporting Fellowship will give 10 journalists access to global experts and policymakers who focus on topics ranging from poverty and health to education and the environment.
-In advance of the 2016 United Nations General Assembly session, the fellows will participate in briefings and roundtable discussions with experts.
-Through hands-on sessions, they will learn about new data and storytelling strategies to help them cover these critically important issues.
+The ICFJ-United Nations Foundation Reporting Fellowship gave 10 journalists access to global experts and policymakers who focus on topics ranging from poverty and health to education and the environment.
+In advance of the 2016 United Nations General Assembly session, the fellows participated in briefings and roundtable discussions with experts.
+Through hands-on sessions, they learned about new data and storytelling strategies to help them cover these critically important issues.
 During and after the Sept.
-18-20 fellowship, the journalists will produce one to two in-depth, contextual stories related to the sustainable development goals.
+18-20 fellowship, the journalists produced one to two in-depth, contextual stories related to the sustainable development goals.

 This fellowship opportunity was open to journalists (from any country) working in North America.
-ICFJ will cover all transportation costs, hotel and meal expenses for the fellows.
+ICFJ covered all transportation costs, hotel and meal expenses for the fellows.